keu/docs/software/manage-airflow-versions.md

 If you get a message indicating that a job already exists, delete the job and rerun the command.

 ## Step 1.
-Initialize the Upgrade Process
+Initialize the upgrade process

 An upgrade doesn't interrupt or otherwise impact your Airflow Deployment.
 It only signals to Astronomer your intent to upgrade.